sophondetector/Reedy/README.md

 # Reedy
 Reedy is a Chrome extension to help you read stuff on the Internet.
 Reedy helps you read by darkening the screen except for a single line or sentence, so you can read them one at a time.
-Reedy also allows you to select text to open in a clean, distraction free reading window.

 ## Development
 Reedy is written in `typescript`, and built with `vite` and `crxjs`.